-Data is gathered manually, and is linked to operational routes.
 Spot checks are routinely carried out on specific sites and operations.
 A Green Space audit has been carried out by Strategic Services and provides information on the quality of green space.

 Benchmarked performance information and analysis is provided through participation in the APSE (Association for Public Service Excellence) performance networks and is used to evaluate performance in comparison with other local authorities.

 Benchmarking information will be used to inform the Service Best Value review process to provide externally validated statistics and drive forward continuous improvement.

-Positively the performance of the Parks Service has been assessed as being particularly successful by external bodies.
-It has been awarded a four-star visitor attraction rating for Rouken Glen Park from Visit Scotland, and Green Flag status for 2017/18, the seventh year running from Keep Scotland Beautiful.
-Improvement work in Rouken Glen Park has led to a 500% increase in visitor numbers to almost 1 million, and in 2014/15, 94% of service users rated the service as very good/good.
+The performance of the Parks Service has been assessed as being particularly successful by external bodies.
+It has been awarded a four-star visitor attraction rating for Rouken Glen Park from Visit Scotland, and Green Flag status for 2021/22, the eleventh year running from Keep Scotland Beautiful.
+Improvement work in Rouken Glen Park has led to an increase in visitor numbers to over 1.62 million over the last year.
+The 2021 visitor survey found that 85% of people surveyed rated the Park as good or excellent.

 The Council should continue to strengthen its processes for data collection relating to Open Spaces, by regularly collecting high quality data, implementing a robust data management system and increasing the frequency of performance reporting.
-In doing so the Council will be better able to present informed options to key decisionmakers internally, and to various partners and stakeholders when collaboration is required to determine the best value outcomes for its assets.
+In doing so the Council will be better able to present informed options to key decision-makers internally, and to various partners and stakeholders when collaboration is required to determine the best value outcomes for its assets.